 Monitoring blood lead levels enables early intervention by the medical practitioner.
 Early intervention includes:

 - feedback to the employer for remedial measures (to improve safety controls).

-Workplaces should provide amenities for hot water, hand washing and showering.
-Personal hygiene must be strict (washing face and hands before eating; not smoking, eating or drinking in lead work area; laundry provisions, showering and changing into clean clothes before leaving work).
-It is important for workers not to bring lead dust home from work.
+Workplaces should provide amenities for hot water for hand washing and showering.
+Personal hygiene must be strictly monitored (washing face and hands before eating; no smoking, eating or drinking in lead work area; laundry provisions, showering and changing into clean clothes before leaving work).
+It is essential that workers do not bring lead dust home from work.

 The removal level for males and females (not of reproductive capacity) is 30 μg/dL.